-Activities will sanitize all furniture and other areas that may have been touched during visit (including elevator during transport).
-Activities will also assist with hand hygiene with resident.
+Activities will sanitize all furniture and other areas that may have been touched during visitation.
+Activities will also assist with hand hygiene with residents.

 41. WHAT IS THE ALLOWABLE NUMBER OF VISITORS PER RESIDENT BASED ON THE CAPABILITY TO MAINTAIN SOCIAL DISTANCING AND INFECTION CONTROL?